michal-km/rtask/README.md

 When all containers will be up and running, Drupal site should be present at http://localhost, installed with minimal configuration.
 All neccessary modules, services and resources should be already installed and enabled.
 The endpoint should be available at http://localhost/article/all.

-If the endpoint returns error 500 (unable to find service exercise.rest), a cache rebuild is needed.
-To perform that, please login to CMS and clear cache manually or execute a command:
+Important: There was a case when the endpoint returned error 500 (unable to find service exercise.rest) after setting up.
+In such case a cache rebuild is needed.
+To perform that, please login to CMS and clear cache manually or execute a command inside container:

 ```
+cd /var/www/rtask
-docker exec -it -w /var/www/rtask {container_id} drush cache:rebuild
+drush cache:rebuild
 ```

 ## In scope